ChrisAckerman/readmark/README.md

 Any changes to markdown files will be automatically reflected in the browser window.

+File watchers are limited to the files currently open in your browser as tracked by Socket.io connections.

 ### Syntax Highlighting

 Fenced code blocks are highlighted using